danong/insight-coding-challenge/README.md

 ##Execution

 Execute the Python script by running the provided run.sh script located in the root folder.
-The
+The input data is found in /venmo_input and the results are written to /venmo_output.

 ##Speed/Scalability